-The Authority retains the above responsibilities under local management of schools as an employer in the same way the Governing Body of Academies, Aided and Trust schools.
-This also includes Sec 29(5) Education Act 2002, where the schools must comply with any direction given to them by the LA concerning the health and safety of persons on the school's premises or taking part in any school activities elsewhere.
-Equally, it is important that all employees understand that they have legal duties under the Health and Safety at Work Act, to co-operate with their employer so far as is reasonably practicable to ensure a safe and healthy place of work.

-This General Statement of Safety is not intended to replace the Wirral Local Authority's Corporate Health and Safety Policy but to detail individual schools' Arrangements and Organisation for Health and Safety.
+The Authority retains the above responsibilities under local management of schools as an employer in the same way the Governing Body of Academies, Aided and Trust schools but, it is important to realize that all employees have legal duties under the Health and Safety at Work Act, to co-operate with their employer so far as is reasonably practicable to ensure a safe and healthy place of work.
+This local Statement of Safety Policy is not intended to replace the Wirral Local Authority's Policy but to detail individual schools' Arrangements and Organisation for Health and Safety.